Skip to section:

 The timeshare industry is, unfortunately, fraught with bad players seeking to take advantage of vulnerable individuals.
 Whilst timeshare companies and resorts have been to blame in the past, and still sometimes are, there are opportunistic fraudsters operating outside the industry itself, unscrupulous groups and lone wolves looking to make a quick buck.

 In the years we have spent helping people get out of timeshare, timeshare fraud is one of the most common problems that we encounter.
-Countless distraught timeshare holders contact us on a regular basis asking for help with returning money that was improperly taken from them in the name of timeshare.
+Countless distraught timeshare holders contact us on a regular basis who have fallen victim to fraudulent timeshare companies.

 As such, we are dedicating this extensive guide to detailing the different types of timeshare fraud.
 The aim is to help you identify any such scam that may be targeting you or someone you know and to prevent you falling prey to one yourself.
 We can also offer you guidance should you feel that you’ve already been duped by a timeshare con, so do contact us if you require further help or information.